Savetang19/daq2023-tbd/README.md

 `config.py` file template looks like [config.py.example](config.py.example) you can modify value and copy it into `config.py` **Note that you may get your config.py by contacted our team member via email.**

+then, Generate server stubs for python-flask from openapi/tbd-api.yaml with [Swagger Editor](https://editor.swagger.io) or OpenAPI Generator and Put them inside stub folder

 next, you have to create environment by typing this command

 ```sh